Omochice/renovate-config/README.md

 Extends this configuration using by `extends` field.

-If you use Renovate in Deno project.
+If you use Renovate in a Deno project.

 ```json
 {